How do I measure my ketone levels?

 There are three ways to measure ketone levels:

 - Cons: Requires a handheld device (i.e., FreeStyle or Keto Mojo) and test strips, which can be expensive.
 You have to take a finger-prick blood sample.

 - Pros: Cheap, available in many pharmacies, and non-invasive.

 - Cons: Less accurate than blood.
 Over time, the body adapts to excrete fewer ketones in the urine.

-- Pros: Once you have bought the device, it is free each time you test.
+- Pros: Once you buy the device, it’s free each time you test.

 - Cons: Requires a handheld device (i.e. Ketonix).
 Breath tests are less accurate than blood.

 When taking ketone supplements or following a keto diet, you should check your ketone levels on a regular basis.
 Testing can help you determine if your method is effective.

 Learn more here: Top 3 Ways To Test For Ketosis